Our common goal is to arrive at a better future of healthcare

 We know that healthcare is on the verge of a paradigm shift due to the appearance of technologies such as artificial intelligence, health sensors, robotics or 3D printing.
 Accessibility to information and knowledge and the availability of technological solutions outside healthcare lead to change in the doctor-patient relationship as well as in the fall of the “ivory tower” of medicine.
 The centuries-old notion that the source of ultimate medical knowledge resides in the heads of medical professionals is disappearing.

-Transformation is also fuelled by the fact that healthcare systems have more and more problems and the old methods do not bring the expected solutions.
+Transformation is also fueled by the fact that healthcare systems have more and more problems and the old methods do not bring the expected solutions.
 The World Health Organization estimates that there is a worldwide shortage of around 4.3 million physicians, nurses, and allied health workers, and care is often unavailable where it is most needed.
 Worse, with civilizational diseases like diabetes and obesity on the rise, healthcare costs are expected to grow even faster.
 American health spending will reach nearly $5 trillion, or 20 percent of GDP by 2021.
 The current practice of medicine is simply unsustainable.